emadnahed/van-life/README-DEV.md

 ### What is an "Index Route"?

 An "Index Route" is a pathless route indexed to serve as the default landing page upon routing to the parent route.
 The element will be rendered as the outlet child prop in the layout.

+## What is "`useSearchParams()`"?

+React Router DOM provides a hook called `useSearchParams()` which allows you to access and manipulate these query parameters from within your components.